Chai Feldblum's term expires, yet she lingers on

 But the president has the power to fire commissioners whose terms have expired.
 Indeed, the president arguably can fire commissioners even before their terms are up.
 However, it would be going too far to remove Feldblum during her term based on policy disagreements

 Now that Feldblum’s term is over, there is no reason for such restraint.
 Trump should fire her.
-If he needs additional incentive to do so, let’s remember that Feldblum removed from her wall the picture of President Trump that it is standard practice for U.S. government officials to display.
+If he needs additional incentive to do so, let’s remember that Feldblum removed from her EEOC office wall the picture of President Trump that it is standard practice for U.S. government officials to display.

 If Trump fires Feldblum, the EEOC will be down to two commissioners, a Republican and a Democrat.
 There’s nothing terrible about this.
 It’s certainly better than a commission that is 2-1 Democrat during a Republican administration — the situation that prevails right now.